CSalvia/fragments-of-meaning/README.md

 # fragments-of-meaning
-Aquarius out for challenges and andventures that filles her heart and soul.
-What is your fragment of meaning?
+When I open a new Illy coffee pack, I smell home.
+Whats your fragments of meaning?
+The smaller the better.